haruosuz/DS4GD/2021/CaseStudy.md

 Factors and classes in R

 Another kind of vector you’ll encounter are factors.
-Factors store categorical vari‐ ables, such as a treatment group (e.g., “high,” “medium,” “low,” “control”), strand (for‐ ward or reverse), or chromosome (“chr1,” “chr2,” etc.).
+Factors store categorical variables, such as a treatment group (e.g., “high,” “medium,” “low,” “control”), strand (forward or reverse), or chromosome (“chr1,” “chr2,” etc.).

 ----------
 ### R_matrix